Bioforest-project/modelling/analyses/README.md

 # Analyses
 Sylvain Schmitt -
-Oct 16, 2024
+Jan 27, 2025

-Folder with the data aggregation script.
+Folder with the automatic reports for PIs.

-- `...`
+- **trajectories.qmd:** model for sites trajectories automatic report
+- **auto_compil.R**: script to compile reports for all sites

 ``` r
 fs::dir_tree()